fyngyrz/soyacro/README.md

 > `Italizing for emphasis, I <i>really</i> mean it!`

+### Providing macro usage guides and help bubbles

+The `[style]` built-in allows you to define two separate text blocks that are associated with the style, but not used _in_ the style.
+These are used in this project to provide a usage guide and bubble help.
+The options come immediately after the `[style ` keyword.

+Here's how that is set up for the italics macro:

+> [style help=content,help2=italicize content,i <i>[b]</i>]

+The `help` option sets up a help string that appears in the macro list; the `help2` option sets up text that appears if you hover your mouse pointer over the macro name.
+So the list contains this now:

+> `{i content}`

+...and hovering over the `i` results in a text bubble that reads:

+> `italicize content`

 ### Possible "gotchas" with the macros

 The macros, if used, are processed after the term expansions.